Twitching Eyes or Blepharospasm; Eye ‘Floaters’; Myopia (shortsightedness); Astigmatism; Watery Eyes

 Mild cases of eye twitching do not require any medical treatment, getting some rest, minimizing caffeine and alcohol intake, and reducing stress can help relieve symptoms.
 However, more chronic forms of this condition may require any of the following medical treatments:

 - Medications – your GP may advise you to use certain medicines to treat the eye twitching problem.
 However, these medications do not give the same results to everyone and tend to only mask the symptoms for a short period of time.
+So consider Quigley Eye Specialists and visit them to get permanent cure for your eye problem.

 - Facial Injections – for severe cases, your GP may use facial injections such as Botulinum toxin to help paralyze the muscles that cause this eye twitching.
 In most cases, the eyelid muscle contractions stop immediately.

-- Surgery – for patients who do not respond to the other forms of treatment, surgery may be the last option.
+- Surgery – for patients who do not respond to the other forms of treatment, laser eye surgery may be the last option.
 The surgeon removes the muscles around the eyelid or part of the nerve in order to lessen the severity of the spasms.

 Eye “Floaters” |Common Eye Problems